randoop/grt-testing/scripts/prerequisites.md

 export PATH=$PATH:"PATH2DEFECTS4J"/framework/bin
 ```

-> "PATH2DEFECTS4J" points to the directory which Defects4J is in; it most
+where "PATH2DEFECTS4J" points to the directory which Defects4J is in; it most
->likely will look like "currentdirectory/build/defects4j".
+likely will look like "currentdirectory/build/defects4j".

 ### Java Versions Setup